mondeja/leptos-fluent/leptos-fluent/README.md

         // Initial language when the user don't load any with
         // the provided configuration.
         default_language: "en",
-        // Static translations struct provided by fluent-templates.
-        translations: [TRANSLATIONS],
         // Check translations correctness in the specified files.
         #[cfg(debug_assertions)]
         check_translations: "./src/**/*.rs",

-        // Next options are all opt-in and can be enabled
-        // separately as needed.

         // Client side options
         // -------------------